 저는 사과 블루베리 견과류 잘 챙겨 먹어요 예방이 참 중요할것 같아요~

-High blood pressure is a condition that can lead to serious risks such as heart attacks and strokes.
-However, it often has no specific symptoms on its own, making it difficult to detect early.
-Therefore, prevention is most important.
-Let's learn about five foods that help lower blood pressure.
+High blood pressure is a condition that can lead to serious risks, such as heart attack or stroke.
+However, because it has no specific symptoms, it's difficult to detect early.
+Therefore, prevention is paramount.
+Let's learn about five foods that can help lower blood pressure.

-Nuts are rich in various nutrients such as magnesium, vitamins, antioxidants, omega-3 fatty acids, and L-arginine.
-These components help lower blood pressure, improve cholesterol levels, and promote overall vascular health.
+Nuts are rich in various nutrients, including magnesium, vitamins, antioxidants, omega-3 fatty acids, and L-arginine.
+These nutrients help lower blood pressure, improve cholesterol levels, and promote overall vascular health.

-According to the American Journal of Clinical Nutrition, nut consumption has a lowering effect on systolic blood pressure in participants without type 2 diabetes.
-In particular, pistachios showed the most potent effect in reducing both systolic and diastolic blood pressure.
+According to the American Journal of Clinical Nutrition, nut consumption lowered systolic blood pressure in participants without type 2 diabetes.
+Pistachios, in particular, showed the strongest effect in lowering both systolic and diastolic blood pressure.

 2. Apple

-According to experts at the Cleveland Clinic, a non-profit academic medical center based in Cleveland, Ohio, antioxidant compounds found in apple skins help facilitate smooth blood flow.
+According to experts at the Cleveland Clinic, a nonprofit academic medical center based in Cleveland, Ohio, antioxidant compounds in apple peels help improve blood flow.

 3. Green tea

-According to a meta-analysis published in the Journal of Nutrition, Metabolism, and Cardiovascular Diseases, consuming 5 to 6 cups of green tea daily reduces systolic blood pressure, total cholesterol levels, and LDL cholesterol (low-density lipoprotein cholesterol) levels.
+A meta-analysis published in the Journal of Nutrition, Metabolism and Cardiovascular Disease found that drinking five to six cups of green tea per day reduced systolic blood pressure, total cholesterol levels, and LDL cholesterol (low-density lipoprotein cholesterol).

-Blueberries are fruits rich in anthocyanins, which create the berries' distinctive blue color.
-Anthocyanins improve the function of endothelial cells in the body, helping to regulate blood flow and blood pressure.
+Blueberries are rich in anthocyanins, which give them their distinctive blue color.
+Anthocyanins improve the function of endothelial cells in the body, helping regulate blood flow and blood pressure.

-According to a study published in the International Journal of Geriatrics, healthy adults who consumed 200g of blueberries daily for a month experienced improved vascular function and lowered systolic blood pressure.
+According to a study published in the International Journal of Gerontology, healthy adults who consumed 200 grams of blueberries daily for a month experienced improved vascular function and lower systolic blood pressure.

 5. Avocado

-Avocado contains healthy monounsaturated fats, essential fatty acids, plant sterols that lower cholesterol, and vitamin E, contributing to lowering blood pressure.
+Avocados contain healthy monounsaturated fats, essential fatty acids, cholesterol-lowering plant sterols, and vitamin E, which help lower blood pressure.

-According to a study published in the British Journal of Nutrition in 2022, the group that consumed avocados five or more times a week experienced a 17% reduction in blood pressure.
+According to a 2022 study published in the British Journal of Nutrition, those who ate avocados five or more times a week had a 17% reduction in blood pressure.